 One of the two major divisions of Geography; the spatial analysis of human population, its cultures, activities, and landscapes.

-One of the two major divisions of systematic geography; the spatial analysis of the structure, processes, and location of Earth's natural phenomena such as climate, soil, plants, animals, and topography.
+One of the two major divisions of geography; the spatial analysis of the structure, processes, and location of Earth's natural phenomena such as climate, soil, plants, animals, and topography.

 The arrangement of something across Earth's surface.

 A powerful geographic tool that assists in waging war, making political propaganda, solving medical dilemmas, locating shopping centers, relieving refugees, warning the public of incoming disasters, and much more.

 The exact position of a place on the Earth's surface.